ABOUT

 Hello, I'm Hannah, I’m an architect and artist from the North York Moors in the UK.
 I design and make wall art prints and greeting cards from my floral artwork.

-Designs start as pencil flower drawings before they become a hand-painted ink painting.
-Colour is experimented with and added digitally, and printing and paper selection become part of the design process; Prints are printed in dye inks on beautiful, thick, velvety cotton rag.
+Designs start as freehand pencil flower drawings before they become a hand-painted ink line painting.
+Colour is experimented with and added digitally.
+Printing and paper choice complete the design process; Prints are printed in dye inks on beautiful, thick, velvety cotton paper and card for colours that sing.

-An architectural background characterises much of my work and approach.
-Observational drawings of flowers lean towards botanical illustration, detailed and precise, drawing upon two decades of technical drawing from plans to construction detailing.
-Work with colour theory follows early introduction in art class and whilst on a Socrates-Erasmus year at the Bauhaus-Universität in Weimar.
-Careful and deliberate selection of paper, printing methods, packaging, details and finishes follow years in both architectural education, and small, design-led practice with Modernist roots working on design and specification of building projects.
+An architectural background characterises much of my work and approach together with a creative ‘make it’ upbringing.
+Observational drawings of flowers lean towards botanical illustration, detailed and precise, after two decades of technical drawing from plans to construction detailing.
+Work with colour theory follows early introduction in art class and on Socrates-Erasmus exchange at the Bauhaus-Universität in Weimar.
+Careful and deliberate selection of paper, printing methods, packaging, details and finishes follow years in architectural education, and small, design-led practice with Modernist roots working on design and specification of building projects.

 Thank you for visiting E P H E M I E !